 The Keezer-Donatelli collaboration proves to be a winning combination once again as the Grammy attention about When Lights are Low most certainly affirms.
 There are no low lights here, as Denise Donatelli's star continues to rise and, with this recording, shine brightly.

-It's You or No One; Don't Explain; When Lights are Low; Big Lie, Small World; Why Did I Choose You?; I Wish I Were In Love Again; Kisses (Cantor da noite); Forward, Like So; The Telephone Song; The Bed I Made; Enchantment (Firm Roots).
+It's You or No One; Don't Explain; When Lights are Low; Big Lie, Small World; Why Did I Choose You?; I Wish I Were in Love Again; Kisses (Cantor Da Noite; Forward, Like So; The Telephone Song; The Bed I Made; Enchantment (Firm Roots).